Functional dyspepsia: relieving indigestion by addressing root causes

 What causes indigestion?

-If symptoms are ongoing and no obvious cause is identified, then this may be termed functional dyspepsia.
+If symptoms are ongoing and no clear cause is found, the condition may be referred to as functional dyspepsia.
+This is where detailed assessment and investigation can help uncover underlying drivers.

 What does indigestion feel like?